 You can also do tricep kickbacks which don’t put any strain on the shoulders like the above exercise may do (for those who have shoulder issues).

-These can be a wee hard to do if you have shoulder issues so please listen to your body.
-I had a hard time doing front shoulder flies for the longest time due to an injury so I had to discontinue them.
+These can be a wee hard to do if you have shoulder issues, so please listen to your body.
+I had a hard time doing front shoulder flys for the longest time due to an injury, so I had to discontinue them.
 Don’t push yourself to the point where you may cause even more damage.
 It’s just not worth it.

-These are great to build upper body strength, something we lose as we age.
+These are great for building upper body strength, something we lose as we age.

 I couldn’t find a decent image for this exercise or any other back exercise so please take a minute to check out this great article over at womenshealthmag.com for 17 great back workouts with videos on how to do them.

 You can do these lying flat on your back on the floor or even standing up!
 I do them both ways!
-Chest presses and flies not only work the chest but also your shoulders too!!
+Chest presses and flys work not only the chest but also your shoulders too!!

 If you happen to have a stability ball kicking around use that too!!

-There are so many amazing lower body exercises you can do at home using only your body weight but if you’re like me ( or many of us) you have knee (that’s me) or hip issues which greatly limits your ability to do these kinds of exercises.
+There are so many amazing lower body exercises you can do at home using only your body weight, but if you’re like me (or many of us), you have knee (that’s me) or hip issues that greatly limit your ability to do these kinds of exercises.

-Thank God there are so many variations to these bodyweight exercises so while you may not get the full effect from the bodyweight, you still get the exercise and the workout in, and in my books, that’s still a win!!
+There are so many variations to these bodyweight exercises, so while you may not get the full effect from the bodyweight, you still get the exercise and the workout in, and in my books, that’s still a win!!

-Probably my least favourite simply because of my old cranky knees but I def do them, just not as many.
+Probably my least favourite simply because of my old cranky knees, but I definitely do them, just not as many.
 Lunges are also really good at helping you with balance too.

 Please take a good look at her form in the image below.
-Form is so important in all your exercises.
+The form is so important in all your exercises.